 By personalizing your content, you get the chance to involve your prospects and engage them in a more meaningful interaction.
 You can get started by looking at your data and developing accurate student personas.
 If you don’t have data to work with, you can begin by surveying your students and discovering their needs, motivations, concerns, interests, and behaviours.
 With this information in hand, you can start crafting key messaging that would better resonate with the type of student you hope to attract.

 Personalization can be easily viewed as a way for your school to create more of what your audience wants to see.
 The key messages that you develop can be repurposed and used on all of your digital marketing channels, from content creation to social media marketing.
+If you’re wondering how to promote educational programs, then this can be one of your first steps.

 Example: To appeal to prospects seeking to study abroad in Rome, John Cabot University has created a blog post that introduces key ways to make their time in the city more memorable.
 This speaks directly to prospects who are motivated by travel and culture, looking to explore new places and meet the local community: